PriscilaIruela/ADW-OAC-HOLs/Lab1/README.md

 Oracle Autonomous Databases have the following characteristics:

 **Self-driving**
-Automate database provisioning, tuning, and scaling.
+Automates database provisioning, tuning, and scaling.

 Provisions highly available databases, configures and tunes for specific workloads, and scales compute resources when needed, all done automatically.

 **Self-securing**
-Automate data protection and security.
+Automates data protection and security.

 Protect sensitive and regulated data automatically, patch your database for security vulnerabilities, and prevent unauthorized access—all with Oracle Autonomous Database.

 **Self-repairing**
-Automate failure detection, failover, and repair.
+Automates failure detection, failover, and repair.

 Detect and protect from system failures and user errors automatically and provide failover to standby databases with zero data loss.